 Recently, as she languished in a Peshawar prison days before her unceremonious deportation, another photo emerged — this one starkly different.
 It was a hazy photograph before her court hearing in Peshawar.
 The sparkle of those beautiful eyes was gone and her jaundiced skin betrayed fatigue and pain — hallmarks of her years spent as an outsider in Pakistan.

-Her crime: An illegal attempt to obtain an ID card that would allow her to be a citizen of Pakistan, the country that has been her home longer than Afghanistan.
+Her crime: An attempt to illegally obtain an ID card that would allow her to be a citizen of Pakistan — the country that has been her home longer than Afghanistan.

-Sharbat Gula was one of the nearly two million of Afghans still living in Pakistan, after escaping a homeland obliterated by violence.
+Sharbat Gula is one in millions of Afghans living in Pakistan after escaping a homeland obliterated by violence.
 “Afghanistan is only my birthplace, but Pakistan was my homeland,” she said in one interview.
-Yet, Pakistan never accepted Gula as her own.
+Yet, Pakistan never accepted Gula as its own.